real estate questions

 2. How Long Does It Take To Buy a Home?

 It takes approximately 10 to 12 weeks to buy a house from the start (looking online) to the conclusion (closing escrow).
 The typical time it takes to complete the escrow process on the house under normal market conditions is 30 to 45 days.
-Homebuyers who pay with cash have can shorten that timeframe by weeks.
+Homebuyers who pay with cash can shorten that timeframe by weeks.

 A high demand to purchase a home will increase the need for property appraisals and inspections (assuming no other factors affect supply or demand).
 No more appraisers or inspectors will be available to do the work because a surge in house sales has increased the need for property appraisals and inspections.